-Collect metrics for visibility, monitor Droplet performance, and receive alerts if infrastructure issues arise – with no configuration required.
+Track metrics for visibility, monitor Droplet performance, and receive alerts if infrastructure issues arise—with no configuration required.

 Know how your Droplets are performing over time and when to scale to improve your application’s performance with up-to-the minute visualizations.

-Easily integrate our Monitoring service with your Slack account via OAuth when you create your alert policy.
-Instantly receive notifications in your Slack channel when a new alert is triggered.
-Alternatively, you can set up and receive alerts via email.
+Easily integrate with your Slack account (or email) via OAuth to instantly get pinged in a Slack channel when a new alert is triggered.

 The percent of total processing power in use.